Damages Desktops

 Admonish:

 Qui-Gon sighed as he caught Obi-Wan gazing at Padmé.
-He had seen that look before, he knew full well what it meant.
-Admonish the boy, Yoda would counsel, now before it was too late, but how could after that Obi-Wan had done?
+He had seen that look before, he knew well what it meant.
+Admonish the boy, Yoda would counsel, now before it was too late, but how could he after that Obi-Wan had done?
 Four days ago his padawan saved his life, defeating a Sith against impossible odds, healing a mortal wound.
 An extraordinary thing, from an extraordinary Jedi.
 A Knight now, one whom he shamefully neglected, treated dismissively in favour of an untested boy.

 Besides it was too late for admonishment.
 The feeling was returned and the force gloried within it.